Miss Broadway musicals? Try Clubhouse - KVIA

 While many platforms lend themselves to creative use cases for artists, Clubhouse differentiates itself by placing an emphasis on feedback from users, who can recommend features and products that they want to see on the app.

 Paul Davison and Rohan Seth, the app’s founders, hold town hall meetings in a Clubhouse room every Sunday, a conversation that is open to all users until the room hits its capacity of 8,000 people.
-Users also create overflow rooms so additional people can listen to a live recording of the meeting.
+Users who don’t make the cut create overflow rooms so additional people can listen to a live recording of the meeting.

 “They tell us what is being rolled out, and we could submit questions on a weekly basis or live to talk about things or suggest product features, and that is definitely not normal for most platforms,” Whitmore said.
 “We as creators kind of get to influence the app, and what the future of the app is, and I’ve never seen that before.”

-When it was finally show time, the “Lion King” players kicked off their audio performance by making their profile image a red curtain like those used in theaters.
-Once the music began, the users changed their profile pictures, and the icons transitioned into the corresponding character images.
+When it was finally show time, the “Lion King” cast members kicked off the audio performance by making their profile image a red curtain like those used in theaters.
+Once the music began, the performers changed their profile pictures, and the icons transitioned into the corresponding character images.
 Around 5,000 people tuned in for each show — the maximum allowed in a Clubhouse room, which has since increased.

-The performance received rave reviews on Twitter, with fanfare extending beyond Clubhouse.
-During the show’s afternoon debut, #TheLionKingCH was a trending topic on Twitter.

-While the audio experience isn’t comparable to what audience members would experience at in-person shows, with Broadway, theaters and music venues closed, artists are making it work.
-“A lot of what we do now has been relegated to online, said.
+And while the audio experience isn’t comparable to what audience members would experience at in-person shows, with Broadway, theaters and music venues closed, artists are making it work.
+“A lot of what we do now has been relegated to online, said “Dreamgirls” musical director Elle.Morris.

-A fellow cast member, Leroy Church, was part of the Broadway cast of “The Lion King” before the pandemic, and he worked with Morris as the casting and artistic director for Dreamgirls on Clubhouse.
-Church said putting together a musical on the audio-only app highlighted how to “bridge the gap to make a digital theater space” and get creative when in-person Broadway shows come back.
+Leroy Church, Elle.Morris’ fellow cast member, worked as the casting and artistic director for “Dreamgirls” on Clubhouse, but he was part of the Broadway cast of “The Lion King” before the pandemic.
+Church said putting together a musical on the audio app highlighted how to “bridge the gap to make a digital theater space” and get creative when in-person Broadway shows come back.

-As for that timeline, New York Mayor Bill de Blasio said in March that he expects Broadway and off-Broadway to reopen by September 2021.
+As for that timeline, in March, New York Mayor Bill de Blasio said he expects Broadway and off-Broadway to return by September 2021.

 Comments